-- o automated recovery attempt upon software authentication failure, - o the handling of hardware initialization failure and software authentication failure, - o image version checking to support anti-rollback, and - o the clearing of sensitive data, for both a successful and unsuccessful boot.
+- o automated recovery attempt upon software authentication failure, - o the handling of hardware initialization failure and software authentication failure which implements mechanisms to disable the debug functionality after software development is completed.

-SF.Debug,
+- image version checking to support anti-rollback, and - the clearing of sensitive data, for both a successful and unsuccessful boot. - SF.Debug,